This post may contain affiliate links. For more information, read my disclosure policy.

 • Preheat oven to 350°F. Line cupcake pans with liners (about 30).

-• Fill cupcake liners about 2/3 full and bake for about 12-15 minutes.
-(Mine baked in 14 minutes.)
+• Fill cupcake liners about ⅔ full and bake for about 12-15 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely before frosting.

-• While the cupcakes are in the oven, make the frosting.
-(There is cooling time involved.)
+• While the cupcakes are cooling, make desired frosting.
+Frost as desired.

 Recipe Notes